 - Geographic diversity and potential economic impact of projects in a variety of markets. - Whether the proposed business plan ideas have received an investment of \$200,000 or more and/or have won a pitch competition in the amount of \$20,000 or more.
-The purpose of this contest is to foster the development of new ideas. - Whether the use of additional DOE funds and provided resources continue to be nonduplicative and compatible with the stated goals of this program and DOE's mission generally. - The degree to which the submission exhibits technological or programmatic diversity when compared to the existing DOE project portfolio and other competitors. - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers. - The degree to which the submission is likely to lead to increased employment and manufacturing in the United States or provide other economic benefit to U.S. taxpayers. - The degree to which the submission will accelerate transformational technological, financial, or workforce advances in areas that industry by itself is not likely to undertake because of technical or financial uncertainty. - The degree to which the submission supports complementary DOE efforts or projects, which, when taken together, will best achieve the research goals and objectives. - The degree to which the submission expands DOE's funding to new competitors and recipients that have not been supported by DOE in the past. - The degree to which the submission exhibits team member diversity and the inclusion of underrepresented groups, including but not limited to graduates and students of historically black colleges and universities (HBCUs) and other minority-serving institutions (MSIs) or members operating within Qualified Opportunity Zones or other underserved communities. - The degree to which the submission addresses one or some of the Justice40 priorities. - The degree to which the submission enables new and expanding market segments. - Whether the project promotes increased coordination with nongovernmental entities for the demonstration of technologies and research applications to facilitate technology transfer.
+The purpose of this contest is to foster the development of new ideas. - Whether the use of additional DOE funds and provided resources continue to be nonduplicative and compatible with the stated goals of this program and DOE's mission generally. - The degree to which the submission exhibits a range of technological or programmatic depth when compared to the existing DOE project portfolio and other competitors. - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers. - The degree to which the submission is likely to lead to increased employment and manufacturing in the United States or provide other economic benefit to U.S. taxpayers. - The degree to which the submission will accelerate transformational technological, financial, or workforce advances in areas that industry by itself is not likely to undertake because of technical or financial uncertainty. - The degree to which the submission supports complementary DOE efforts or projects, which, when taken together, will best achieve the research goals and objectives. - The degree to which the submission expands DOE's funding to new competitors and recipients that have not been supported by DOE in the past. - The degree to which the submission enables new and expanding market segments. - Whether the project promotes increased coordination with nongovernmental entities for the demonstration of technologies and research applications to facilitate technology transfer.